12 amazing Valentine's Day gifts with a tactical twist for women

 The Perfect Circle Bracelet by Combat Flip Flops

-This gorgeous bracelet features lapis lazuli stones harvested in Afghanistan.
+This is a gorgeous bracelet that features lapis lazuli stones harvested in Afghanistan.
 The craftsmanship is outstanding.
 And this is a gift not just for the woman in your life, but a good deed for other women too.

 14 ULTIMATE TACTICAL VALENTINE'S DAY GIFTS FOR MEN